DentalPost takes a look at what are the salary and outlook of a Dental Sales Manager.

 In the manufacturing sector, sales managers earn on a median basis $134,830.
 The figure stands at $126,400 for those in wholesale.

 As with sales representative salaries, commissions and bonuses weigh significantly in the compensation of dental sales managers.
-Although there are not figures specifically for dental sales managers widely available, PayScale reports that representative salaries average $40,695 per year, with bonuses running between $1,000 and $45,000.
+Although there are no figures specifically for dental sales managers widely available, PayScale reports that representative salaries average $40,695 per year, with bonuses running between $1,000 and $45,000.
 According to PayScale, dental sales reps have garnered commissions from $3,000 to as high as $11,000.

 Dental sales managers perform these functions:

 Your duties do not confine you to an office.
 To meet with the staff of a dental office may require considerable travel and overnight stays.
-Even video and other remote conferencing, along with the other duties, contribute to the full-time and often over-time nature of the job.
+Even video and other remote conferencing, along with the additional duties, contribute to the full-time and often over-time nature of the job.
 According to the Occupational Information Network (O*NET), nearly 86 percent of sales managers log more than 40 hours per week.

 The career path to management in dental sales follows that of becoming a dental sales representative.
 That means if you are already a dental sales representative, you’re on your way to achieving your place in sales management.

 As a general rule, you should earn a bachelor’s degree in a business-related field.
-Relevant majors include business administration, sales, economics and marketing.
+Relevant majors include business administration, sales, economics, and marketing.

 With some employers, you might find that a high school diploma combined with the right experience or educational exposure will suffice to qualify you.

-Some employers may consider office managers of dentists’ offices and purchasing agents in laboratories that make dental implants and other dentistry products as viable candidates.
+Some employers may consider office managers of dentists’ offices and purchasing agents in laboratories that make dental implants and other dentistry products viable candidates.
 If you have bought dental products, you have likely heard some of the sales pitches.
-More importantly, buyers in the dental field understand what dental professionals find effective for treating patients and growing practices.
+More importantly, buyers in the dental field understand what dental professionals find compelling for treating patients and growing practices.
 To that end, a dental hygienist possesses the perspective and knowledge to pursue a career path in dental sales — including management.

-You will find dental laboratories that produce appliances and implants and manufacturers and wholesalers of dental supplies, equipment and machines hire dental sales representatives and managers.
+You will find dental laboratories that produce appliances and implants, and manufacturers and wholesalers of dental supplies, equipment, and machines hire dental sales representatives and managers.

 Job seekers for those who aspire to be dental sales managers can use online job search directories.
 If you use one, consider entering an alternative job title such as business development manager and account manager.
 You can also find job postings directly from the companies’ online sites.
 Be sure to sign up for job alerts whatever search methods you employ.